ElsiKora/NestJS-TypeORM-AWS-Connector/README.md

 ## Services

-### DatabaseService
+### TypeormAwsConnectorService

-The `DatabaseService` provides methods for managing database connections and configurations:
+The `TypeormAwsConnectorService` provides methods for managing database connections and configurations:

 - `getTypeOrmOptions()`: Returns TypeORM configuration options
 - Other utility methods for connection management